MetPX/sarracenia/doc/Install.rst

   These are AMQP messages build by sr_post, sr_poll, or sr_watch to let users know that a particular file is ready.
 The format of these AMQP messages is described by the `sr_post(7) <sr_post.7.html>`_ manual page.
 All of these words are used interchangeably.
-Advertisements at each step preserve the original source of the posting, so that log messages can be routed back to the source.
+Advertisements at each step preserve the original source of the posting, so that report messages can be routed back to the source.

 Report messages
   These are AMQP messages (in `sr_report(7) <sr_report.7.html>`_ format) built by consumers of messages, to indicate